Homemade chicken pot pie isn’t difficult, get all the details here! This recipe is flavorful and creamy with the perfect balance of ingredients.

 - Add in the flour and then cook for about 3 minutes, until it’s lightly golden.

 - Pour in the chicken broth, stirring occasionally.
+This creates the chicken pot pie roux.

 - Add in the chicken bouillon cube and the cream.